Betta Home Living: Sponsorships

+Supercars Championship

 Betta was naming rights sponsor of several Supercars Championship teams; John Faulkner Racing from 1996 until 1998, Briggs Motor Sport / Triple Eight Race Engineering from 2002 until 2006 and Paul Weel Racing in 2003.

+Brisbane Heat

-Betta has been a major partner of the Brisbane Heat cricket team since 2012.
+Betta was a major partner of the Brisbane Heat cricket team from 2012 to 2024.

+The Kids' Cancer Project

+Betta has been a long-standing supporter of The Kids' Cancer Project, and made its official debut as the naming-rights partner for the foundation's annual fitness event, the Better Challenge, starting in 2026.